ericleib/ngx-remark/README.md

 </remark>
 ```

-In the example above, we make no difference between `math` and `inlineMath` element, but in practice they might require minor styling difference.
+In the example above, we make no difference between `math` and `inlineMath` elements, but in practice they might require minor styling differences.

 ### Mermaid diagrams